 3. Drink clean water.

 Also, clean water isn’t restricted to drinking.
-The multiple usages of water include: drinking (duh), making coffee and tea, making homemade broths or sauces, washing fruits and veggies, mixing formula, and filling up water bowls for pets.
+The multiple usages of water include: drinking (obviously), making coffee and tea, making homemade broths or sauces, washing fruits and veggies, mixing formula, and filling up water bowls for pets.
 These are all reasons why investing in the PUR faucet line is a necessary expense!
 Plus, getting clean water is more affordable than you’d think.
-The PUR Basic starts at $24.99, the PUR Advanced starts at $34.99, and the PUR Ultimate (with bluetooth) starts at $44.99.
+The PUR Basic starts at $24.99, the PUR Advanced starts at $34.99, and the PUR Ultimate starts at $44.99.
 To put that in perspective, one year of PUR is more affordable than a month at a fancy gym, two months of bottled water, a ½ hour hot stone massage, three weeks of lattes, and/or a single dog grooming session.

 4. Recite affirmations daily.